chamoda/chamoda.github.io/02_about.markdown

 #### Intro

 I'm a software architect and serial entrepreneur building scalable businesses.
-I work across the full stack with Python, Go, TypeScript, and Rust, founding ventures and advising early-stage companies on technical strategy.
+I architect systems with Python, Go, TypeScript, and Rust, founding ventures and advising early-stage companies on technical strategy.

 #### I've founded, co-founded, and serve as CTO at several companies: